 Do EPAs cover only financial matters?

 No, EPAs can also cover healthcare and personal welfare decisions.
-This broader scope ensures that both financial and medical wishes of the individual are respected.
+This broader scope ensures that both the financial and medical wishes of the individual are respected.

 Does an EPA extend beyond financial incapacitation?